dottanic/dottanic/README.md

 -------------------------------------------------------------------------------------------------------------------
 🥪 : My name is Dottie!
 You may know me as the **Titkok** skin at docks.

 🥞 : My pronouns are she/her, but I really don't care.
-I like to refer to myself with masculine titles.
+I like to refer to myself with masculine honorifics.

 **My pet peeve is when you mfs sit in the MIDDLE of benches.
 They are big enough for TWO people so if you sit in the middle of them ALONE, I WILL sit next to you no matter how close, I DON'T CARE!!**